edur409/Circumferential-Surface-Waves/CMASW_Curves_Steel_Sphere/README.md

 ![Brune_et_al_1961_Fig3_sketch](https://github.com/user-attachments/assets/399f314d-fd67-4c6b-accc-a4f417d9c63a)

+> "R1 has not made a polar passage, R2 has made one polar passage and is shifted by $\pi/2$, and R3 has made two polar passages and is shifted by $\pi$ relative to R1.
+This figure clearly shows that the phase shift on each polar passage is $\pi/2$."

 Brune (1964) reminds us that for free oscillations of the earth, the surface wavelength, $\lambda$, is given by:

 $$\lambda = 2\pi a/(n + \frac{1}{2})$$